 We’ll perform the following actions:

-5. Don’t forget to create a model card (a README.md file) to acknowlege the original authors and describe the contents of the model.
+README.mdfile) to acknowlege the original authors and describe the contents of the model. - Add the

 This is the file structure in my filesystem, just before upload: